Delaying Structure Decisions Locks Future Options

 The three dependency patterns

-Structural dependency — The entity structure determines what financial infrastructure is available.
-A US LLC opens certain banking and processing options.
-A different entity type opens different options.
-Once the entity is established and operating, the structural dependency it creates extends to every system built on top of it.
-Changing the entity means rebuilding the stack.
-The [how to form a US LLC guide](/blog/how-to-form-us-llc-non-resident-2026) covers the initial formation decision, but the downstream dependencies it creates are the more consequential consideration.
+Structural dependency.
+Your entity type determines what financial infrastructure you can access.
+A US LLC opens certain banking and processing options; a different entity type opens different ones.
+Once the LLC is operating, everything sits on top of it.
+Changing the entity means rebuilding the entire stack.
+The US LLC formation guide covers the initial decision, but what it creates downstream matters more.

-Jurisdictional dependency — Where the entity is formed, where the bank account exists, and where tax filings are made create jurisdictional dependencies that interact with each other.
-A tax position claimed in one jurisdiction may depend on entity substance in another.
-Banking in a third jurisdiction may require consistency with both.
-These dependencies cross borders and institutional contexts, making them particularly difficult to map.
-The tax residency determination guide outlines how jurisdictions assess residency — and these assessments interact with entity and banking decisions in ways that are not always obvious.
-The OECD model tax convention provides the framework under which bilateral tax treaties resolve conflicting jurisdictional claims.
+Jurisdictional dependency.
+Where you form, where you bank, and where you file taxes all interact.
+A tax position claimed in one country may depend on entity substance in another.
+Banking in a third country may require consistency with both.
+These dependencies cross borders and institutional contexts, which makes them hard to even see, let alone untangle.
+The tax residency guide outlines how jurisdictions assess residency.
+The OECD model tax convention and bilateral tax treaties are supposed to resolve conflicting claims, but in practice the interactions with entity and banking decisions are rarely straightforward.

-Temporal dependency — Decisions made early set precedents that later decisions must follow or explicitly contradict.
-A tax filing that treated income one way creates an expectation that future filings will be consistent.
-A bank application that described the business one way creates a record that subsequent interactions must align with.
-The longer the pattern persists, the more firmly embedded the precedent becomes.
-The narrative consistency analysis maps how descriptions provided to different parties at different times create a fragmented picture that resists correction.
+Temporal dependency.
+Early decisions set precedents.
+A tax filing that treated income one way creates an expectation of consistency in future filings.
+A bank application that described the business one way creates a record that subsequent interactions must match.
+The longer a pattern persists, the harder it is to deviate.
+The narrative consistency analysis maps how descriptions given to different institutions at different times create a fragmented picture that resists correction.

 Why "I'll fix it later" rarely works

-Here is the trap: the deferral itself becomes a dependency.
-Each period of continued operation under the existing sequence adds another layer of records, filings, and relationships that must be addressed when the correction eventually happens.
-The cost of correction grows with time, even as the urgency of correction remains invisible.
-The timing trap analysis maps the three specific traps — information, capacity, and cost — that create the persistent bias toward deferral.
+Here is the trap: deferral compounds.
+Every month you keep operating under the current structure adds another layer of records, filings, and institutional relationships that the eventual correction must address.
+The cost of fixing it grows steadily, while the urgency stays invisible.
+The timing trap analysis maps the three forces (information, capacity, and cost) that keep pushing founders toward "later."

 Get structural patterns other founders miss